NOTE: SPECIAL ASSIGNMENT FOR JOURNAL – see bottom of page.

 SPECIAL ASSIGNMENT FOR YOUR JOURNAL ENTRY THIS WEEK

-Describe and analyze Chasing Coral connecting the choices made by the movie’s director to one or more of the critical mental frames/ideas you have just reviewed.
+We could say that each media work is a model which reveals the mental frames the maker(s) use to understand the world.
+Describe and analyze Chasing Coral connecting the choices made by the director to the mental frames/ideas you have just reviewed.
 As usual focus on telling details.
 Do not make generalizations.
 Make formal citations.

 These are the kind of questions you should be asking and answering.